NanameHacha/3rd-party.aliceincradle.net/how_to_create_language_pack.md

 ### 2.Create a copy of any exist language pack ###

 A Language Pack consists of a family definition file and a directory containing translated texts.
-Taking English as an example, if you intend to translate your own Language Pack based on English, you need to duplicate `___family_en.txt` and the `en` folder, then rename `en` to your own language, such as `___family_aic.txt` and the `aic` folder.
+Taking English as an example, if you intend to translate your own Language Pack based on English, you need to duplicate `___family_en.txt` and the `en` folder(or other language pack), then rename `en` to your own language, such as `___family_aic.txt` and the `aic` folder.

 ### 3.Translate all text and change the family code to yours ###